 BMW has marked the end of an era, just as it all began – with a statement.
-As the final chapter closes on the iconic i8, BMW’s first plug-in hybrid vehicle, its legacy in innovation, sustainability and class is something the auto manufacturer continues to uphold today with new generations of electric vehicles taking to the road as the i8 did in 2014.
+As the final chapter closes on the iconic BMW i8, the brand’s first plug-in hybrid vehicle, its legacy in innovation, sustainability and class is something the auto manufacturer continues to uphold today with new generations of electric vehicles taking to the road as the i8 did in 2014.

 Of course, the i8’s journey started long before, in 2009 when the concept version was first presented at the International Motor Show (IAA) in Frankfurt, Germany.
 With gullwing doors, uniquely sculpted air curtains and vents, as well as a plug-in, all-wheel drive system, the i8 concept marked the future of what the model was to become.